Democratic Sen. Mark Warner texted with Russian oligarch lobbyist in effort to contact dossier author Christopher Steele

 Throughout the text exchanges, Warner seemed particularly intent on connecting directly with Steele without anyone else on the Senate Intelligence Committee being in the loop -- at least initially.
 In one text to the lobbyist, Warner wrote that he would "rather not have a paper trail" of his messages.

 An aide to Warner confirmed to Fox News that the text messages are authentic.
-The messages, which were obtained from a Republican source are all marked "CONFIDENTIAL" and are not classified, were turned over to the Senate panel by Waldman last September.
+The messages, which were obtained from a Republican source, are all marked "CONFIDENTIAL" and are not classified.
+They were turned over to the Senate panel by Waldman last September.

 Waldman, who did not return calls seeking comments, runs the Endeavor Group in Washington.